aliarmaghan/Generative-AI-For-Beginners/05-advanced-prompts/README.md

 ## Prompt engineering

-Prompt engineering is the process of creating prompts that will produce the desired outcome.
+**_Prompt engineering is the process of creating prompts that will produce the desired outcome_**.
 There's more to prompt engineering than just writing a text prompt.
 Prompt engineering is not an engineering discipline, it's more a set of techniques that you can apply to get the desired outcome.

 ### An example of a prompt